 Portland and the Oregon Coast

 An easy loop from Portland includes the best of both city and nature.
 Spend two days discovering Portland’s neighborhood gems.
 Start the day downtown with a bite at Kenny and Zuke’s Delicatessen, where omelets come with pastrami or lox and sour cream, or brave the line at Voodoo Doughnut.
 Rent a bike and ride along the Eastbank Esplanade.
 Admire sculptures at the Portland Art Museum, hit up the food carts near Alder Street, and browse the endless aisles at Powell’s City of Books.
-For dinner (or lunch!) enjoy the Peruvian tapas at Andina, Bangkok street food at Pok Pok, tacos and margs at Por Que No?, or pizza and brews at Lucky Labrador Brewing Company.
+For dinner (or lunch!) enjoy the Peruvian tapas at Andina, tacos and margs at Por Que No?, or pizza and brews at Lucky Labrador Brewing Company.
 In the evening, take in a show at the Crystal Ballroom or catch a local indie band at the Doug Fir Lounge.

 From there, take I-5 north into Washington and drive 44 miles to Longview.
 At Longview, jog west on Highway 432 to U.S. 30 and continue 45 miles to Astoria on the coast.
 Spend a day or two following U.S. 101 south along the coast: follow the footsteps of Lewis and Clark at Fort Clatsop, explore the tide pools at Haystack Rock, nibble bites of cheese at the Tillamook Cheese Factory, check out lighthouses, and discover local marine life at the Oregon Coast Aquarium.